 - A single machine reduces energy use and is more efficient

 - Lower toner, paper and maintenance costs can save department money

 For more information that may save your department money, visit the Purchasing Office's Web site.

 - Zipcar Smith has a contract with Zipcar to provide a fleet of fuel-efficient hybrid cars for renting by the hour.
 This is a great way to get somewhere quickly and reduce parking congestion on campus.
 Fuel cards come with the cars, which live at the Smith Parking Garage near the ground floor entrance.
 For more information, visit the Zipcar Web site.

 - Parking Opt-Out Program Smith's Opt-Out Program pays eligible employees to travel to and from work without driving a single-occupant (SOV) vehicle, an initiative to help ease the parking demand on campus.
 The voluntary Opt-Out Program encourages faculty and staff to find alternate ways to commute, such as car-pooling, ridesharing, bicycling, walking and public transit.
 For more information, visit Public Safety's Web site.

 - Carpooling Program Smith has joined ranks with the UMass Rideshare program to provide an up-to-date forum for people who need rides or are looking to offer one.
 Learn more at Public Safety's Web site.

-The Purchasing Office at Smith College works with the Office of Environmental Sustainability to find ways to provide you with access to sustainable materials for the office.
+The Purchasing Office at Smith College works with the Office of Campus Sustainability to find ways to provide you with access to sustainable materials for the office.
 In addition to the energy and resources saving measures of smart purchasing, the Purchasing Office can offer bargaining power because of the volume of purchases.
 To find out how to get affordable supplies for your office and take a look at the vendor contracts, check out the purchasing Web site.